asmadaha/cmt-project/README.md

 cd cmt-project
 bash run.sh

+This means that, after cloning the repository, from the project root directory, the project is reproducible with a single command: bash run.sh

-This single command performs the following steps:
+This command performs the following steps automatically:

 1. Compiles the C simulation code.
 2. Runs the simulation for multiple noise values.
-3. Generates CSV output files in the `data/` directory.
+3. Generates CSV output files in the "data/" directory.
 4. Runs MATLAB in non-interactive mode to analyze the data.
-5. Saves all figures to the `results/figures/` directory.
+5. Produces and saves all figures to the "results/figures/" directory.

 No manual interaction with MATLAB is required.